 If you're looking for gluten-free dinner rolls that are fluffy, delicious, and actually remind you of the rolls you used to love, look no further!
-These pull-apart yeast rolls are light, soft, and airy thanks to a special gluten-free flour.
+These pull-apart yeast rolls are light, soft, and airy thanks to Caputo Fioreglut, a special gluten-free flour.

-The Secret Ingredient: Caputo Fioreglut Gluten-free Flour
+Secret Ingredient - Caputo Fioreglut Gluten-free Flour

-If you are familiar with my amazing gluten-free pizza dough recipe, you may already be privy to this secret.
-To make gluten-free yeast rolls, that actually resemble the 'regular' version, it's all in the flour you choose.
+If you are familiar with my amazing gluten-free pizza dough, luten-free cinnamon rolls, gluten-free awaiian rolls, or gluten-free burger buns recipes, you may already be aware of this secret.
+To make gluten-free rolls, that actually resemble the 'regular' version, it's all in the flour you choose.

 In a nutshell, what makes this flour unique to other gluten-free flours is that it contains gluten-free wheat starch.
-Gluten-free wheat starch is used in some gluten-free baked goods because it enhances the texture and structure.
+Gluten-free wheat starch is used in some gluten-free baked goods to enhance their texture and structure.

 Can You Use Other Gluten-free Flours?